M8 Bridge to Nowhere: Charing Cross Podium

 The structure officially called the Charing Cross Podium was always intended to have a development of some sort on the top level.
 However, the incomplete structure looked like a bridge and was often referred to as the 'Bridge to Nowhere'.
 When the western flank of the inner ring road was being prepared for tender in the mid-1960s the designer, Scott Wilson & Partners, advised Glasgow Corporation to include the development as part of the motorway construction contract.
 The Corporation ignored this advice, hoping that a developer would take on the project, along with its cost.
-The original masterplan for the area was devised by the architectural firm Richard Seifert & Partners, which entailed the construction of two large developments in the area: the Anderston Centre, and the Charing Cross Complex - part of the latter would be built on the podium structure.
-The Charing Cross scheme was scaled back, so the podium remained unused for over two decades, attracting notoriety at a time when the entire M8 construction project was the subject of very divided public opinion.
+The original masterplan for the area was devised by the London architectural firm R. Seifert Company and Partnership, which entailed the construction of two large mixed use commercial complexes in the area: which became the Anderston Centre, and the Charing Cross Complex – part of the latter would be built on the podium structure.
+In the end, the Charing Cross scheme was pruned back in ambition, leaving the podium unused for over two decades, attracting notoriety at a time when the entire M8 construction project was the subject of very divided public opinion.

-The podium, and the adjacent land on Bath Street, were developed in the mid-1990s by Malcolm Potier's Tanap Investments.
-Tay House, a salmon pink 160000 sqft office building, was later owned by Handelsbanken, MEPC, and now by commercial property company Regional REIT.
+The podium, and the adjacent land on Bath Street, were developed in the early 1990s by Malcolm Potier's Tanap Investments.
+Tay House (300 Bath Street), a salmon pink 160000 sqft office building, was completed in 1992 and a section of the building was built atop the podium.
+It was later owned by Handelsbanken, MEPC, and now by commercial property company Regional REIT.